-The World Needs more Industrial Engineers
+The World Needs more Industrial and Systems Engineers

-As companies battle in the competitive world market, the need for industrial engineers grows.
+As companies battle in the competitive world market, the need for industrial and systems engineers grows.
 Why?
 They are the only engineers trained to be productivity and quality improvement specialists.
 They share the common goal of saving companies money and increasing performance.

-Industrial Engineering Offers Workplace Freedom
+Industrial and Systems Engineering Offers Workplace Freedom

-Industrial engineers have offices as well as work in the settings they are trying to improve.
+Industrial and systems engineers have offices as well as work in the settings they are trying to improve.
 When collecting data, they may observe the staff working in a restaurant or watch workers assembling parts in a factory.
 When solving problems, they are in an office analyzing the data that they or others have collected.

-Industrial Engineering is all about Options
+Industrial and Systems Engineering is all about Options

-Industrial engineers work in almost any industry, anywhere in the world.
+Industrial and systems engineers work in almost any industry, anywhere in the world.
 They can work in and out of the office while they interact with people and processes they want to improve.
 It’s this flexibility that gives them a career advantage over other types of engineering.
-Industrial engineers have the luxury not to specialize.
+Industrial and systems engineers have the luxury not to specialize.
 They can keep their options open.
 This makes them immune to the ups and downs of any individual industry.

-Careers in Industrial Engineering
+Careers in Industrial and Systems Engineering

-Industrial Engineering Continues to Grow
+Industrial and Systems Engineering Continues to Grow

 Companies look for new ways to reduce costs and raise productivity every day.
-They will turn to industrial engineers to develop more efficient processes and reduce costs, delays, and waste.
+They will turn to industrial and systems engineers to develop more efficient processes and reduce costs, delays, and waste.
 This leads to job growth for these engineers, even in manufacturing industries with slow-growing or declining employment.
-Because their work is like that done in management, many industrial engineers leave the occupation to become managers.
+Because their work is like that done in management, many industrial and systems engineers leave the occupation to become managers.